sunsetjamz/minecraft-mod-showcase/README.md

 - `🕒 pending` – Still being voted on / tested
 - `❌ removed` – This mod won't be added (for now)

----

-Thanks for helping shape the modpack! 🧱⚙️